-Verney Road is a vibrant school of more than 230 students and 100 dedicated staff who work tirelessly to progress the whole child.
+Verney Road is a vibrant school of more than 235 students and 110 dedicated staff who work tirelessly to progress the whole child.
 The explicit teaching of Literacy and Numeracy are key priorities as are the development of independent living and learning skills.
 The Arts and Health & Physical Education are an integral part of the curriculum.
-Students attend VRS from 3 years of age in Early Education up to 18 years in VCAL (Victorian Certificate of Applied Learning).
+Students attend VRS from 3 years of age in Early Education up to 18 years in VPC (Victorian Pathways Certificate).

 Verney Road School in partnership with parents, carers and the community provides the best opportunity for all children to have a meaningful and worthwhile education.
 We optimise talents and abilities and enhance self esteem and prepare each individual for a purposeful pathway into adulthood.

 Verney Road School is committed to providing an education for children and young people with a mild, moderate or severe intellectual disability from age 2.8 – 18 years.

 Many students have multiple diagnoses of disability.
 These may include Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder and Down Syndrome.
 Students can also present with sensory, physical impairment and challenging behaviours.

 We have a strong learning ethos with a belief ‘that all children can learn.’
 Individualised Specific, Measurable, Achievable, Relevant and Timely, (SMART) goals and teaching strategies are developed with parents / carers using Individual Learning Plans, with high expectations for all learners.